 Bushnell said he was concerned about the special education teacher, among others, whose students grow and make progress throughout the year, but don't pass the the SOL tests.

 "We want to reward that growth and progress and keep the good teacher," Bushnell said.

-While the majority of neighboring school divisions are using or will begin using the 40 percent standard this fall, the Manassas School Board questioned whether it is fair, and how the evaluation would work.
+While the majority of neighboring school divisions are using or , the Manassas School Board questioned whether it is fair, and how the evaluation would work.

 There's still a lot of unanswered questions about the state's recommended new strategy, despite the fact it was piloted in some schools last year, Bushnell said.